rtanmay/Symmetric-matrix/README.md

 The following operations are done on the matrix to check the reliabilty of the program.

-  ``1)changing elements of only one triangle(upper or lower)
+    1)changing elements of only one triangle(upper or lower)

     2)addition/subtraction(inputting two matrices in which atleast one is symmetric)

-  3)multiplication of two matrices.``
+    3)multiplication of two matrices.

-**The program also outputs the space saved(as compared to when the whole matrix is stored instead of just upper or lower triangular elements)**
+*The program also outputs the space saved(as compared to when the whole matrix is stored instead of just upper or lower triangular elements)*

-The value of N can range till (long long), so the total elements the matrix can contain are:
+The value of **N can range from 0 to 18,446,744,073,709,551,615**(unsigned long long), so the total elements the matrix can contain are: ****

 It is evident that storage optimization becomes more important when we have very large number of data elements.

     **RESULTS**

     to be written after completion of program